Soap actress and Doctor Who sidekick Jenna Coleman has made her bow as Queen Victoria in ITV’s new eight-part series about the monarch’s reign.

 It’s more Downton Abbey than Game of Thrones, but I was struck by how Jenna’s portrayal owes a lot to Emilia Clarke’s performance as Daenerys “WHERE ARE MY DRAGONS?!!!”
 Targaryen.

-But they keep playing it, so I’m going to have to learn to spell it: it’s Alleluia by Martin Phipps, with vocals by the Mediaeval Baebes, who sound straight out of Westeros by way of Frozen.
+Meanwhile the music is like a candied version of Thrones’ epic theme.
+They keep playing it, so I’m going to have to learn to spell it: it’s Alleluia by Martin Phipps, with vocals by the Mediaeval Baebes, who sound straight out of Westeros by way of Frozen.

 There’s also the continued presence of Lord M, suffering stoically in the corner.
 He knows the unpopular German brothers should keep a low profile during a visit to the Houses of Parliament, so greets them loudly when he bumps into them in the corridors of power.
 Nice one, M.

 But Albert is a man of the future, Melbourne is a man of the past.
 The spell binding Victoria and her prime minister is broken.
 Fans will rival historians in shaking their fists at the screen as he replaces the smouldering Sewell.

 Victoria continues with episode six on Sunday September 25 at 9pm on ITV.